Slimani-CE/fake-news-classifier/README.md

-# Fake News Classifier & RSET API Service
+# Fake News Classifier & REST API Service

 ## About the Dataset
 The dataset used in this project is from the Kaggle competition "Fake News."
 It contains news articles with the following attributes: